wasmCloud/wasmcloud.com/blog/objects_instances_state.md

 I'm not saying that one approach is more scalable than the other.
 I'm saying that they have different _scale modes_.
 When we distribute object instances, we either need to shard them or figure out a decent replication system to ensure that "hot instances" can be spread out.
 Akka can actually do that for you, too.
 When we distribute "freezable functions", it might be easier to spread them out across a vast cluster, but in many cases developers find these systems more difficult to reason about.

-So what does all this have to do with **wasmCloud**?
+So, what does all this have to do with **wasmCloud**?
 Using wasmCloud means you don't have to be locked into one paradigm.
 Even better, you can choose one paradigm when you start out and then turn knobs and make _runtime_ adjustments to lean in either scale mode direction.

 If you want to run everything like a bunch of ad-hoc activated functions that never maintain their own state and just take arguments, then you can absolutely do that.
 Actor components that handle calls can be scaled vertically on each node and horizontally across the cluster.